juliansgottfried/Dengue/README.md

 4. On the cluster, run "bash launch.sh".
 You will be asked to provide time limits for each run.
 90 minutes is a good initial guess.

 5. You will be emailed when each run begins and ends.
 Once all the runs are finished, run "bash collate.sh", on the cluster.
+It's a good idea to record the duration of each run to inform time limits for future runs.

 6. On your computer, run "bash download.sh".
 You will need your cluster password.
 Each run folder in your directory should now contain "results.csv" and "stats.csv".
 Verify that these files are complete before proceeding with the final step.